nicotsou/nicotsou.com/content/blog/react-twitter-clone/index.md

 export default Avatar
 ```

 This basically doesn't display the image of the user, but it just renders the first letter of their username.
-Having access to profile images requires access to the [Twitter developer api](https://developer.twitter.com/en).
+Having access to profile images requires access to the [X developer api](https://developer.x.com/en).
 I thought this project is already too much for people who start with React and I didn't want to introduce extra complexity.
 In a future post we will learn how to consume apis, by implementing more complex React applications.

 Here's the associated stylesheet `/src/components/Avatar.css`: